Complex offers and jargon can make investment confusing, we aim to keep things simple.

 There is no minimum timeframe for investments made with PMG.
 However, PMG (as the manager of the funds) is a long-term value investor.
 This means we identify and invest in commercial property that potentially presents the opportunity to grow value for investors over the long term.
 Therefore, any investment decision is best made with a long-term investment horizon.

-Thanks to PMG’s extensive database of investors, we facilitate a Secondary Market where you can either buy or sell your PMG shares and units to other eligible PMG investors.
-Historically, investment sales can be achieved within 30 days.
-However, this timeframe can vary depending on the number of investors who are looking to buy shares or units at any point in time.
+Thanks to PMG’s extensive database of investors, we facilitate a secondary market or matching service, where you can either buy or sell your PMG shares and units to other eligible PMG investors.
+The time it takes to find another investor to acquire your shares or units can vary depending on the number of investors who are looking to buy shares or units at any point in time.
 From time to time, PMG may also offer redemptions for the applicable funds – this will be dependent on the specific fund and is offered at PMG’s discretion.

 All PMG funds are structured as Portfolio Investment Entities (PIE) for tax purposes.
 Returns are taxed at source at each investor’s Prescribed Investor Rate (PIR) (of up to 28%), and tax is paid directly to the IRD.
 Investing in a PIE can provide tax advantages for direct investments.
 As the PIR that tax is paid on PIE income is capped at 28%, there can be tax advantages if a unitholder is on a higher tax rate.
 This means you could end up paying less tax than you would on a non-PIE investment, which has a tax rate of up to 33%.

 If you have any questions relating to the taxation of your investment, we recommend you seek professional advice from your Financial Advice Provider or accountant.